 Being a small town, Wilbur does not have a public transit system used by locals to get to and from work.

 The people who call Wilbur home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wilbur residents report their race to be White, followed by Native American.
-Important ancestries of people in Wilbur include German, English, Irish, Norwegian, and Italian.
+Important ancestries of people in Wilbur include German, English, Irish, Norwegian, and Scottish.

 The most common language spoken in Wilbur is English.
 Other important languages spoken here include Polish and Japanese.